princesszelda94/PiSynthesisLog/README.md

 <strong><h1>Friday 30th November</h1></strong>
 <strong><h3>Tasks Completed -</h3></strong>
 <ul>
-    <li> Using MBDReact, I added the collapsible feature to the FAQ on the Support page, and removed all unused comments and components.</li>
+    <li> Using MDBReact, I added the collapsible feature to the FAQ on the Support page, and removed all unused comments and components.</li>
 </ul>

 <strong><h3>Thoughts -</h3></strong>
     <ul>
-        <li>MBDReact is extremely uselful and has so many components that makes developing and designing so easy.</li>
+        <li>MDBReact is extremely uselful and has so many components that makes developing and designing so easy.</li>
     </ul>

 <strong><h3>Lessons Learnt -</h3></strong>
     <ul>
-        <li></li>
+        <li>Since I was so new to ReactJS, I had decided to follow Qarun's and Kristan's guidance like gospel and avoid using libraries.
+However, I soon learnt how much easier and quicker it is to include them, such as for Carousel and Timeline components.
+I enjoyed using the various react components and the creativity they allowed.
+I even learnt enough to get a Pro component of MDBReact working :D
+        In order words, experimenting is fun and extremely useful.</li>
     </ul>

 <strong><h3>Hours worked - </h3></strong>